 Button 5: L1

 Button 9: L3

 When we have configured the remote to our taste, we must close JoyToKey so the Gamepad will start to work as the mouse of the PC.

-In this way we can control easily the PC using the PlayStation 3 wireless controller.
-It is certainly a very comfortable control for computers like HTPC (Home Theater Personal Ccomputer), or a PC dedicated to the emulation of old video game consoles.
+In this way, we can control easily the PC using the PlayStation 3 wireless controller.
+It is certainly a very comfortable control for computers like HTPC (Home Theater Personal Computer), or a PC dedicated to the emulation of old video game consoles.

-JoyToKey in addition allows us to create profiles, in such a way that if we launch a particular program, for example XBMC, we can create a new configuration for the buttons on the controller, in such a way that the PS3 controller buttons will have a function when are used to manage Windows, and other different function when we are on XBMC.
+JoyToKey, in addition, allows us to create profiles, in such a way that if we launch a particular program, for example, XBMC, we can create a new configuration for the buttons on the controller, in such a way that the PS3 controller buttons will have a function when are used to manage Windows and other different functions when we are on XBMC.